apereo/cas/docs/cas-server-documentation/authentication/Passwordless-Authentication-Tokens-Rest.md

 # REST Passwordless Authentication Tokens

 This strategy allows one design REST endpoints in charge of managing tokens and their expiration policy entirely.
 CAS continues to generate tokens and the endpoint is only acting as a facade to the real token store, receiving tokens from CAS in an encrypted fashion.

-{% include {{ version }}/rest-configuration.md configKey="cas.authn.passwordless.tokens.rest" %}
+{% include casproperties.html properties="cas.authn.passwordless.tokens.rest" %}

 The following operations need to be supported by the endpoint: